sunbelbd/invisible_backdoor_attacks/README.md

 python paddle/lira_backdoor_injection.py --dataset cifar10 --clsmodel vgg11 --path experiments/ --epochs 50 --train-epoch 1 --mode all2one --target_label 0 --epochs_per_external_eval 10 --cls_test_epochs 5 --verbose 2 --batch-size 128 --alpha 0.5 --eps 0.01 --avoid_clsmodel_reinitialization --test_eps 0.01 --test_alpha 0.5 --test_epochs 250 --test_lr 0.01 --schedulerC_lambda 0.1 --schedulerC_milestones 50,100,150,200 --test_use_train_best
 ```

-Correspondingly, a similar process using the pytorch version can be used by replacing `paddle` with `pytorch`.

 ## Citation
 Thank you for your interest in our work.
 Please cite it using the following: